-A website provides a primary hub for shoppers to learn about your business and take next steps such as booking an appointment or making a purchase.
-Improved platforms have simplified site creation and management in recent years though technical terms can still be confusing to understand or explain.
+A website provides a primary hub for shoppers to learn about your business and take next steps such as completing a purchase or submitting a lead form.
+Site platforms have simplified site creation and management in recent years though technical terms can still be confusing to understand or communicate to others.

 This guide aims to demystify the jargon and empower you to have more insightful conversations regarding your business’s website.